krisztian-kugler/rental-cars/README.md

 - Extra feature: a load spinner is displayed when data is being fetched from the API.
 - Extra feature: search string gets highlighted in results.
 - Extra feature: all search queries and related results are cached to prevent unnecessary calls to the API.
+- Extra feature: debouncer on the input field that adds a 500ms delay after the last keystroke before the API gets called.
+This further reduces unnecessary calls if the user starts typing quickly.

 ## About displaying the results